quantify-os/quantify-scheduler/docs/tutorials/zhinst/index.md

 After the synchronization trigger is given, all devices execute a compiled program for which the timings of all instructions have been calculated.

 The compilation from operations at the quantum-device layer to instructions that the hardware can execute is done in several steps.
-The zhinst {func}`~quantify_scheduler.backends.zhinst_backend.compile_backend` starts from the {attr}`.ScheduleBase.timing_table` and maps the operations to channels on the hardware using information specified in the
+The zhinst {func}`~quantify_scheduler.backends.zhinst_backend.compile_backend` starts from the {attr}`.ScheduleBase.timing_table` and maps the operations to channels on the hardware using the information specified in the
 {ref}`sec-hardware configuration file <hardware configuration file>`.
 Corrections for channel latency, as well as moving operations around to ensure all measurements start at the first sample (0) of a clock cycle are also done at this stage.

-Once the starting time and sample of each operation is known, the numerical waveforms that have to be uploaded to the hardware can be generated.
+Once the starting time and sample of each operation are known, the numerical waveforms that have to be uploaded to the hardware can be generated.
-The numerical waveforms differ from the idealized waveforms of the device description in that the they include corrections for effects such as mixer-skewness and linear-dynamical distortions (not implemented yet), and intermediate frequency modulation if required.
+The numerical waveforms differ from the idealized waveforms of the device description in that they include corrections for effects such as mixer-skewness and linear-dynamical distortions (not implemented yet), and intermediate frequency modulation if required.

 Both the {attr}`.CompiledSchedule.hardware_timing_table` and {attr}`.CompiledSchedule.hardware_waveform_dict` are available as properties of the {class}`.CompiledSchedule`.